bhontz/raspberrypi_weather_station/README.md

 4. Breadboard male end jumper wires (at minimum three at least 5" long)
 5. A 10k ohm resistor

 Refer to the step by step documentation included within this respository.
-A python script (requires module Ada_Fruit_DHT) referenced within the documentation is included with this repository.
+A python script (requires module AdaFruit_DHT) referenced within the documentation is included with this repository.